KaiFireborn/kyriel/README.md

 *Kyriel* is an ergonomic split keyboard layout that utilises layers and inspiration from layouts like Seniply, Miryoku and callum's, but no classic homerow mods.\
 While *Kyriel* is mainly meant for my [36+14-key Kyria](https://github.com/splitkb/kyria), it's not difficult to adjust to any other similar keyboard.\
-With how much thought I put into the layout, *you* are more than welcome to adopt some design ideas in your own personal keymap!
+With how much thought I put into the layout, *you* are more than welcome to adopt some design ideas in your own personal keymap! ...Or to straight up use this one)

 The main use-cases are: programming, writing, light gaming.